From fashion to flowers, these autumn wedding trends are sure to be seen at a celebration near you…

-The sleeve gets an update for 2019, with designers like Ines Di Santo (pictured above), Mira Zwillinger and Halfpenny London choosing statement tulle puffs or gorgeously light kimono-style lace sleeves – ideal for detailed volume without the weight.
+Statement sleeves are hear to stay, with designers like Ines Di Santo (pictured above), Mira Zwillinger and Halfpenny London choosing statement tulle puffs or gorgeously light kimono-style lace sleeves – ideal for detailed volume without the weight.

 Send florist and artist Harriet Parry a photograph of your bouquet, and she’ll capture it forever more in one of her exquisite, tiny postcard paintings.

 Brit bridal shoe extraordinaire Charlotte Mills has unveiled her first vegan range.
 The handcrafted designs are made using the finest synthetic materials – and still feature the brand’s signature rhyme-embossed soles.
 The range is available to pre-order now, in time for delivery in September.
 From £230 to £260.